The Coffey Blog

 Lesson 5: Imagine the possibilities

 Imagination is a key concept of marketing—and creativity.
-Imagine new ways to tell your story or capture customers.
+Imagine new ways to tell your story or engage customers.
 Those new ways could take the form of a unique angle or a compelling patient story.
-Or a novel way to reach people—particularly millennials—with valuable content delivered on mobile devices and platforms like social media.
+Or a novel way to reach people—particularly millennials—with engaging digital content.

 And don't be afraid to imagine markets that no one has tapped and ways to make them yours.
 For instance, are consumers leaving your area for certain types of healthcare services?
 Imagine how to stop that trend—before your competition does.